Rolling To A Halt: Memorial Day Motorcycle Rally Ends 30-Year Tradition

 Wolff, who served in Iraq during the 2003 invasion, said that, in his experience, veterans of the Iraq War are treated better than Vietnam veterans were.
 But his return from service wasn't greeted with parades or celebrations, either.

-"I came back to a cup of joe and a box of donuts," Wolff said.
-"And two people, slapping me on the back."
+"I came back to a cup of joe and a box of doughnuts," Wolff said.
+"And two people slapping me on the back."

-That's one of the things Wolff says he'll really miss about the Rolling Thunder ride in Washington, D.C.
+The shared experience is one of the things Wolff says he'll really miss about the Rolling Thunder ride in Washington, D.C.

 Wolff is trying to stay positive, but he knows he'll get emotional on the ride home on Monday, not just because it's the last Rolling Thunder, but also because it's an soul-stirring day for many veterans – Memorial Day.